 On top of our quality fasteners, All Points Fasteners has outstanding customer service.
 Our team will help you find the right part, so you can trust that what you get will work how you want in your application.
 We’ll do all that we can to make sure that you are confident in your purchase.

 All Points Fasteners has the Tek screws and other fasteners you need for your next project.
+We provide free quotes as well as free samples before you buy so that there are no surprises when your order arrives.
+If you don’t see the screw that you are looking for, we will find it for you.
 Fill out the contact form on our website or call us at 800-483-6354.

 The values listed above are averages achieved under laboratory conditions and imply no warranty.
 Appropriate safety factors should be applied to these values for design purposes.